xdevor/composer-parser/README.md

 # ComposerParser

-A parser that can parse all the installed PHP packages composer.json file.
+ComposerParser is a PHP package that allows you to parse all the installed PHP packages composer.json file.
+If you have ever worked with PHP packages, you know how important composer.json is.
+It describes the package's dependencies, version constraints, and other metadata like providers of laravel app.
+However, parsing all of the composer.json files in a project can be a tedious and time-consuming task, especially if you are working with multiple packages.

+With ComposerParser, you can easily extract information from all of the composer.json files in your project.

 <p align="left">
     <a href="https://github.com/xdevor/composer-parser/actions"><img src="https://github.com/xdevor/composer-parser/actions/workflows/tests.yml/badge.svg" alt="Test Status"></a>